-ENVIRONMENTAL, FIRE, EXPLOSION, ELECTRICAL SHOCK HAZARD
+FIRE, EXPLOSION, ELECTRICAL SHOCK HAZARD

-Failure to follow this warning could result in personal injury or death and/or property damage.
+Failure to follow this warning could result in personal injury or death.

 - 1. Follow recognized safety practices and wear protective goggles when checking or servicing refrigerant system. - 2.
 Relieve and recover all refrigerant from system before touching or disturbing compressor plug if refrigerant leak is suspected around compressor terminals. - 3.
-Never attempt to repair soldered connection while refrigerant system is under pressure. - 4.
+Do not remove compressor plug until all electrical sources are disconnected and tagged. - 4.
+Never attempt to repair soldered connection while refrigerant system is under pressure. - 5.
 Do not use torch to remove any component.
-System contains oil and refrigerant under pressure. - 5.
-To remove a component, wear protective goggles and proceed as follows: - a.
+System contains oil and refrigerant under pressure.

+To remove a component, wear protective goggles and proceed as follows:

+- a.
 Shut off electrical power to unit and install lockout tag. - b.
 Relieve and reclaim all refrigerant from system using both high- and low-pressure ports. - c.
 Cut component connecting tubing with tubing cutter and remove component from unit. - d.
 Carefully unsweat remaining tubing stubs when necessary.
 Oil can ignite when exposed to torch flame.